Saltar al contenido principal

 Ciertos medicamentos

-Taking certain medications, such as antidepressants, aspirin, certain hormone therapies, high blood pressure drugs, hypoglycemic agents and ibuprofen, can cause night sweats.6
+Taking certain medications, such as certain antidepressants, aspirin, certain hormone therapies, high blood pressure drugs or diabetes medications, can cause night sweats.

 Enfermedad

-Night sweats can occur when you have a viral infection, like a cold, COVID-19 or flu, or certain bacterial infections.7
+Night sweats can occur when someone has a viral infection, like a cold, COVID-19 or flu, or certain bacterial infections.

 Estrés

-Anxiety, panic and stress can all trigger night sweats by elevating your heart rate and causing your body to become overheated.8 If you’re dealing with a job loss, having relationship issues or having other life worries that are weighing on your mind, your body may respond with night sweats.9 Consult your health care provider and seek mental health support if you’re experiencing the above symptoms.
+Anxiety, panic and stress can all trigger night sweats by elevating someone's heart rate and causing their body to become overheated.
+If someone is dealing with a job loss, having relationship issues or having other life worries that are weighing on their mind, their body may respond with night sweats.
+If someone is experiencing these symptoms, they may consider consulting a health care provider and seek mental health support.

 Underlying medical conditions

-Certain medical conditions make you more prone to night sweats:
+Certain medical conditions may make people more prone to night sweats:

 Substance abuse

-Night sweats can also be brought on by drinking alcohol or certain illicit drug use, such as cocaine or heroin.12
+Night sweats can also be brought on by drinking alcohol or certain illicit drug use, such as cocaine or heroin.

 Dr. Pristas explains that it's important not to assume night sweats are simply hormone related.
 "Diagnosis for women in their fifties can be a dicey situation," he says, "because so many women have night sweats from menopause, but is it menopause or a serious illness?"